ogniandantchev/ML_engineer_nd009_capstone/report.md

 Models based on Neural Networks are able to handle more complex nonlinear patterns.
 They have less restrictions and make less assumptions; have high predictive power and can be easily automated.
 Their cons -- they require more data; can be more difficult to interpret, and, it is more difficult to derive confidence intervals for the forecast.

 In this project, three different Neural Networks were implemented for time series forecasting.
 A Recurrent Neural Network (RNN) with Gated Recurrent Unit (GRU) from the Keras API, as described in the TensorFlow Tutorials in [ [1](#6-references) ].
-Second is a Dilated Causal CNN, I implemented earlier in [ [2](#6-references) ] and as originally described in [ [6](#6-references) ] by Aaron van den Oord, Sander Dieleman et al.  Both 1st and 2nd models use Keras and TensorFlow 2.5.
+Second is a Dilated Causal CNN, I implemented in the past in [ [2](#6-references) ] and as originally described in [ [6](#6-references) ] by Aaron van den Oord, Sander Dieleman et al.  Both 1st and 2nd models use Keras and TensorFlow 2.5.
 The third model implemented is based on the DeepAR+ algorithm of Amazon Forecast by AWS.

 ### Problem Statement